Welcome to my Trip Report on my favorite airline, EVA Air!

 This is the airline's Hello Kitty website, click here.

-Do take note that the airline reserves the right to change aircraft type
+Do take note that the airline reserves the right to change the aircraft type

 * Airliners.net photos are credited to the respective photographers.